-- 19. The aim of our pupillage is to train our pupils for practice in Chambers as commercial barristers of the highest standard: that is, barristers able to advise on, draft and argue cases that are often factually complex, legally difficult and of high value.
-Our pupillage process aims to accomplish this by providing four pupil supervisors for three months each, selecting pupil supervisors with different practices but all of whom are among the best juniors at the Commercial Bar. - 20.
+19. The aim of our pupillage is to train our pupils for practice in Chambers as commercial barristers of the highest standard: that is, barristers able to advise on, draft and argue cases that are often factually complex, legally difficult and of high value.
+Our pupillage process aims to accomplish this

+- by providing four pupil supervisors for three months each, selecting pupil supervisors with different practices but all of whom are among the best juniors at the Commercial Bar. - 20.
 Our expertise and reputation means that, in addition to the usual range of commercial disputes of all sizes (including international arbitration, treaty arbitration, general commercial, professional negligence, civil fraud, insurance, insolvency, financial services and general commercial work), we also generate more opportunity than most commercial chambers for a healthy mix of very large and small pieces of litigation.
-We would expect our pupils to develop good exposure to many of these practice areas and matters of different sizes.

-- 21. New pupils will take part in an induction meeting and be shown around Chambers.
+We would expect our pupils to develop good exposure to many of these practice areas and matters of different sizes. - 21.
+New pupils will take part in an induction meeting and be shown around Chambers.
 They will be introduced to the clerks and to the Head(s) of Chambers. - 22.
-Prior to commencement of pupillage, pupils are expected to agree to: - 22.1. be bound by the terms of their written pupillage agreement, this Pupillage Policy and the further document Notes on Pupillage (supplied at the time of commencement); - 22.2. act appropriately, conscientiously, and professionally at all times; comply with all applicable rules and regulations; only exercise rights of audience with his or her pupil supervisor's approval; and

-- 22.3. maintain absolute confidentiality over all matters learned from reading papers, attending conferences, discussing cases with members of Chambers, and attending private court hearings or otherwise. - 23.
-Pupils will normally share their pupil supervisor's room (although during the Covid-19 pandemic, alternative remote-working arrangements have been made to comply with government guidance and to maintain appropriate social distancing).
+Prior to commencement of pupillage, pupils are expected to agree to: - 22.1. be bound by the terms of their written pupillage agreement, this Pupillage Policy and the further document Notes on Pupillage (supplied at the time of commencement); - 22.2. act appropriately, conscientiously, and professionally at all times; comply with all applicable rules and regulations; only exercise rights of audience with his or her pupil supervisor's approval; and - 22.3. maintain absolute confidentiality over all matters learned from reading papers, attending conferences, discussing cases with members of Chambers, and attending private court hearings or otherwise. - 23.
+Pupils will normally share their pupil supervisor's room.
 They will have access to the Chambers library, email system and other Chambers facilities.
 Chambers will provide pupils with an encrypted chambers laptop, an advanced PDF software subscription, and a subscription to the video platforms we use.
 Pupillage training will involve the appropriate use of remote working practices including remote hearings and conferences. - 24.
 Pupils' hours will depend upon the work their pupil supervisor is doing at any particular time, but pupils are generally not expected to work long hours or weekends.